Support

 Are deposits with Griffin protected?

-Yes, eligible deposits of up to £85,000 per depositor are covered by the Financial Services Compensation Scheme (FSCS), the UK's deposit guarantee scheme.
-Saible also carries additional insurance against the unlikely event of bank failure.
+Eligible deposits of up to £120,000 per depositor are covered by the Financial Services Compensation Scheme (FSCS), the UK's deposit guarantee scheme.
+Visit Griffin’s website to learn more about deposit protection and download the FSCS Guide and the FSCS Information Sheet

 What name should the DiPPA Account be opened under?